DODAS-TS/dodas-apps/README.md

 ### HTCondor

-HTCondor is an open-source high-throughput computing software framework for coarse-grained distributed parallelization of computationally intensive tasks (https://research.cs.wisc.edu/htcondor/).
+[HTCondor](https://research.cs.wisc.edu/htcondor/) is an open-source high-throughput computing software framework for coarse-grained distributed parallelization of computationally intensive tasks.

 With these templates you can deploy HTCondor on top of either k3s or k8s: